ry-animal/ry-animal/README.md

 # 👋 hello, welcome to my github page
 - 🌴 stay awhile and take a peek at what i've been working on
-- 💻 TS > Go > Rust > Python projects by order of proficiency
+- 💻 TS, Go, Rust, and Python projects, haven't touched Java and C# in years
 - ⛓️ blockend (react + ethers/viem && solidity smart contracts)
 - 🤖 AI development with varying LLMs
 - ☁️ prefer cloud native - serverless platforms and functions mostly in AWS